bigrixin/COVID19Web/README.md

 The Postcode to the suburb name function via WebAPI from BM (Due to the Visit Rate limiting applies, sometimes the suburbs name can not be retrieved.)
 :) another better solution is using Google API.

+- The system will automatically stop if the app service quota exceeds due to a large number of visits.
+It maybe would be taking up to 24 hours to reset.